imoralesgt/METEO/README.md

 	* [X] Implement a mutual-exclusion mechanism to avoid access violations
 - [ ] Send sensors' data via MQTT using topics to distribute data into different channels
 - [ ] Each "METEO" station MUST have a vaild (integer type) identifier, starting from 0
-- [ ] Topics should follow the following template:
+- [ ] Topics should accomplish with the following template:
 	* [ ] ```METEO/<stationNumber>/<sensor>```
 	* [ ] Valid ```<stationNumber>``` (identifiers) are integers from 0 to N-1
 	* [ ] Valid ```<sensor>``` values are: